 Or fax the completed application to 208-334-8542.

-The DMV website contains basic information for Idaho drivers, including links to the controlling laws and recent legislation, along with practice driver’s license knowledge test that can be downloaded to a mobile device.
+The DMV website contains basic information for Idaho drivers, including links to the controlling laws and recent legislation, along with a practice driver's license knowledge test that can be downloaded to a mobile device, available in English and Spanish.